| Title: | Generating Multi-State Survival Data |

 Vector of dimension six: (shape1, scale1, shape2, scale2, shape3, scale3).
 A Weibull baseline hazard function is assumed (with two parameters) for each transition (see details below). |

-The Weibull distribution with shape parameter and scale parameter
+The Weibull distribution with shape parameter and scale parameter has hazard function given by:

-An object with two classes, data.frame
+An object with two classes, data.frame and CMM.

 The data structure used for generating survival data from the Cox Markov Model (CMM) is similar as for the time-dependent Cox model (TDCM).

-In this case the data structure has one more variable representing the transition (variable trans
+In this case the data structure has one more variable representing the transition (variable trans).

-denotes the transition from State 1 to State 3 (without observing the intermediate event; State 2);
+trans=1 denotes the transition from State 1 to State 3 (without observing the intermediate event; State 2);

-denotes the transition from State 1 to State 2; and trans=3
+trans=2 denotes the transition from State 1 to State 2; and trans=3 denotes the transition from State 2 to State 3 (absorbing).

 Artur Araújo, Luís Meira Machado and Susana Faria